 If you feel uncomfortable in a company, it is not because there is some flaw in your character or psyche.
 It’s simply because you lack skills.

 And the great thing about skills is that they can be learned.
 That’s why I’ve been running a successful business for over ten years teaching women to find the right one and men to do as many women as possible.

 Where does this feeling of uneasiness come from?

 There are roughly two reasons:

-A lack of exercise.
-Maybe you didn’t play much with other kids or you missed out on a bit in high school.
-Either way, you probably didn’t have enough practice to build strong social skills in your childhood.
-The older you get, the fewer opportunities there are for this.
-(You’ll learn how to create these opportunities later).
+- A lack of exercise.
+Maybe you didn’t play much with other kids or you missed out a bit in high school.
+You probably didn’t have enough practice to build strong social skills in your childhood.

-Bad experiences.
-If you’ve seen others laugh at you or not take you seriously while you’re connecting, it hurts.
-Being rejected the moment you try to make contact is an unpleasant feeling and can change your self-image.
+- Bad experiences.
+If you’ve seen others laugh at you, it hurts.
+Being rejected at the moment you try to make contact is an unpleasant feeling.

-The more practice you get, the more you will learn and the more successes you will see.
+The more practice you get, the more you will learn and the more successful you will see.